 It is also written in your law that the testimony of two men is true” (John 8:17).
 This oft-repeated concept refers back to Deuteronomy 19:15—“

 Some may wonder how a proof could be called infallible when so many people refuse to believe it.
-In the case of the risen Jesus, the problem is not with the evidence.
-After all, He was standing in front of them and could be touched and heard.8 The problem is with humanity’s stubbornly rebellious heart.
+In the case of the risen Jesus, the problem was not with the evidence.
+After all, He was standing in front of them and could be touched and heard.8 Even today, the problem is not with the infallible proof of Scripture, nor is there a problem with the evidence from history or archaeology.
+The main problem is with humanity’s stubbornly rebellious heart.
 Jesus also spoke to this issue when talking about the rich man and Lazarus (Luke 16:19–31).
 The rich man in Hades pleaded with Abraham in glory to send Lazarus back from the dead to warn the rich man’s brothers about the torments that awaited them if they didn’t repent.
 He claimed that “

 if one goes to them from the dead, they will repent” (v.
 30).
 Abraham’s response alludes to Christ’s Resurrection and illustrates the stubbornness of the sinner’s heart: “